ejriffer/DATA-211-Final-Project/README.md

 ![Mean PIPM by Recruit Year](https://user-images.githubusercontent.com/74326062/166815223-7802edb1-3ff9-4bf6-a9a0-f3ae585770d9.png)
 ![Mean WA by Recruit Year](https://user-images.githubusercontent.com/74326062/166815372-5eccc4d4-f0d3-428f-8fe9-0df5f1222126.png)

 Based on the graphs above we can see that 2 recruit years seem to have the highest of each statisitcal category: 2003 and 2009.
 In fact, 2003 has the best number for every statistical measure used in this project.
-Looking into this recruit class, the general consensus seems to agree that this is one of the best classes of all time.
-This class includes players such as: LeBron James, Carmelo Anthony, Chris Bosh, and Dwayne Wade.

 Looking at the graphs from a different perspective, we can see that the recruit classes of 2000 and 2003 seem to have the highest lowest value for each category.
 This means that that their worst players are better than other classes worst players.